vingutha/vingutha/README.md

 - 💬 Ask me about my projects.
 - 📫 How to reach me: vinuthna@buffalo.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I listen to pop music A LOT!
+- ⚡ I listen to pop music A LOT!